 The off-grid electricity market in Israel is essentially small, estimated at only several megawatts deployed in desolate locations, including diesel generators and solar PV collectors.

-The extended commercial report can be purchased at LNRG Technology digital store.
+The premium member data page access and extended commercial report can be purchased at LNRG Technology digital store.